Sep 1

 So technically all of the events are water-based – but these events actually take place on the water.

-It’s not just for active types — there are dozens of opportunities to meet creative folk and experience arts and culture up close.
+It’s not just for active types — there are dozens of opportunities to meet creative folk and experience arts and culture up close, in both the ticketed and free event categories.

 Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.